otrv4/otrv4/otrv4.md

 It is also important to note that the absence of a User Profile is not a proof that a user does not support OTRv4.

+Note that a User Profile is generated per client and device basis.
+Users are not expected to manage user profiles (theirs or from others) in a client.
+As a consequence, clients are discouraged to allow importing or exporting of user profiles.
+Also, if a user has multiple clients/devices concurrently in use, it is expected that they have multiple user profiles simultaneously published and valid.

 ### User Profile Data Type

 ```